wix-incubator/kafka-connect-s3/README.md

 #### Custom Output Format

 It is possible to fully customize your output needs with custom key and value converters.
-Instead of `BytesConverter` you may specify your own converter class and produce whatever byte output you desire.
+Instead of `ByteLengthEncodedConverter` you may specify your own converter class and produce whatever byte output you desire.

 NOTE: `BytesRecordReader` and `S3FilesReader` will only work with records where the keys and values are